 Missouri Financing Institutions

-Sections 364.010-364.070 are the licensing provisions for purchasing or otherwise acquiring retail contracts secured by goods other than motor vehicles.
-This is "third-party paper" which is frequently referred to as "indirect loans" or "dealer paper."
+The licensing provisions for purchasing or otherwise acquiring retail contracts secured by goods other than motor vehicles are found in §§364.010-364.070.
+This is "third-party paper," which is frequently referred to as "indirect loans" or "dealer paper."
 The typical transaction involves a dealer agreeing to give the merchandise to the buyer in exchange for the buyer's promise to make payments.
 The dealer may then sell the contract.
 Note that a dealer, without being licensed, may hold and collect his own contracts.
 However, if the dealer collects under any name other than its own, a license is needed (see 20 CSR 1140-3.030).
-Also note that many others do not need a license: banks, trust companies, consumer loan licensees per sections 367.100 et seq., sales finance licensees per chapter 365, or "a person who makes only occasional purchases of" such contracts.
+Also note that many others do not need a license: banks, trust companies, consumer loan licensees per §§367.100 et seq., sales finance licensees per Chapter 365, or "a person who makes only occasional purchases of" such contracts.